dominz88/infocert/README.md

-# infocert
+# Infocert
-Dirty script to get information from a tls certificate
+Dirty script to get the domains included in a tls certificate.

+It can also validate a certificate (from a local file or a remote server) or a CSR against a private key to see if they match.

 ## Requirements
 * bash